fabriguespe/lens-map/README.md

 **[Web3Event](https://web3events.ai/)**<br />Create, distribute and monitor tickets for events with Web3Event's Ticketing Platform<br /><br />
 **[Welook](https://welook.io/)**<br />Create your own POAPs, and share them with the world.
 Discover new wallets and POAPs.<br /><br />
 ## Monetization 💰
 Mirrors, collects, follows and comments allow creators to monetize their content directly to the user, without intermediaries and in a permissionaless way.
 Because creators own their content via the Lens Protocol, they can allow their followers to purchase that content.
+When a user posts a publication to their Profile NFT they have the option to set a Collect Module.
+This module allows other users to mint NFTs that link to the publication's ContentURI.
+This module can contain any arbitrary logic to apply to the minting process and the resulting NFT. .
 <br />
 <br />**[Mad.Finance](https://madfinance.xyz/)**<br />Thge ad protocol for web3, paying content creators in real-time <br /><br />
 **[PlexLabs](https://www.plexlabs.io/)**<br />Integrate Web3 user data in your marketing workflow.
 Take advantage of new channels to engage your users.<br /><br />